Azure/aks-engine/docs/topics/azure-stack.md

 ## Known Issues and Limitations

-This section lists all known issues you may find when you use the public preview version.
+This section lists all known issues you may find when you use the GA version.

 ### Unsupported Addons